AllenNeuralDynamics/aind-data-upload/README.md

 [![semantic-release: angular](https://img.shields.io/badge/semantic--release-angular-e10079?logo=semantic-release)](https://github.com/semantic-release/semantic-release)

 ## Usage
 We can add additional python if needed.
-For now, this will publish a singularity container with `awscli` installed.
+For now, this will publish a singularity container with `s5cmd` installed.
 Most jobs will just use the sync command.